Equal Pay for Equal Work Act

 Earlier this year, the Department of Homeland Security (DHS) issued temporary guidance for employers and workplaces that are operating remotely during the pandemic.
 This temporary guidance allows employers to view new employee work authorization documents electronically.
-This temporary policy is currently in effect until December 31, 2020.
+This temporary policy has been extended through March 31, 2021.

 Employers should be prepared to perform a visual inspection of the work authorization documents for these employees within three (3) days of this guidance being lifted.

 Conduct a Form I-9 Audit

 The USCIS has established specific retention requirements for Form I-9s.
 Employers are only obligated to retain I-9s for terminated employees for three (3) years after hire date or one (1) year after termination, whichever is longer.
 Each year we recommend reviewing and purging I-9s in accordance with these guidelines.

 Employers are required to maintain Form I-9s for all active employees for the length of their employment.